chingor13/acts_as_expirable/README.md

 ```
 ...
-acts_as_expirable column: 'some_timestamp'
+acts_as_expirable column: 'some_timestamp', default: -> { Time.now + 1.day }
 ```

+### Options

-Currently, the only option is for `column`: the name of the ORM's field that you want to treat as the expiry time.
+* `column` - the name of the ORM's field that you want to treat as the expiry time.
+* `default` - a default value to set on create if the expiry field is not yet set.
+Can be a value or a proc, yielding the record instance.